falsemind/pytest-selenium-iglobal-work/README.md

 ```
 pytest -sv tests/test_create_delete_users.py
 ```
-Additional command may be required to run in terminal(Mac/Linux):
+Additional command may be required to run in terminal(Mac/Linux) to activate an environment:
 ```
 source venv/bin/activate
 ```